CFP Exam Pass Rate Overview

 - You can retake the exam at the next available window (March, July, or November)

-- There is no limit on the number of retakes, but you must re-register and pay the exam fee each time
+- CFP Board limits lifetime attempts to five; you must re-register and pay the exam fee each time

-- You will receive a score report indicating your performance by domain, which helps focus your retake preparation
+- You will receive a diagnostic score report showing your relative performance by domain, which helps focus your retake preparation

 - Your CFP education coursework and experience requirements remain valid and do not need to be repeated